Town Bloody Hall

-Town Bloody Hall is a 1979 documentary film of a panel debate between feminist advocates and activist Norman Mailer.
+Town Bloody Hall is a 1979 American documentary film of a panel debate between feminist advocates and activist Norman Mailer.

 Filmed on April 30, 1971, in The Town Hall in New York City.
 Town Bloody Hall features a panel of feminist advocates for the women's liberation movement and Norman Mailer, author of The Prisoner of Sex (1971).
 Chris Hegedus and D. A. Pennebaker produced the film, which stars Jacqueline Ceballos, Germaine Greer, Jill Johnston, Diana Trilling, and Norman Mailer.
 The footage of the panel was recorded and released as a documentary in 1979.

 Produced by Shirley Broughton, the event was originally filmed by Pennebaker.
 The footage was then filed and rendered unusable.
 Hegedus met Pennebaker a few years later, and the two edited the final version of the film for its release in 1979.
 Pennebaker described his filming style as one that exists without labels, in order to let the viewer come to a conclusion about the material, which inspired the nature of the Town Bloody Hall documentary.
 The recording of the debate was intended to ensure the unbiased documentation, allowing it to become a concrete moment in feminist history.